 Legal – we are using this basis for the processing of data of our staff and volunteers.

-Please see Appendix 1 of our GDPR policy which explains in more detail the categories of personal data we process, our intended us and if we share this with a third party or an external data processor.
+Please see Appendix 1 of our UK GDPR policy which explains in more detail the categories of personal data we process, our intended us and if we share this with a third party or an external data processor.

 We take the security of your personal data very seriously and have ensured that we have security systems in place which are appropriate to the level of data that we hold.